 Process for Submitting

 Use the application form to submit candidates for the awards.
 To submit more than one candidate, please complete a separate form for each one.
 Copies of the form are available, click here to download.
-If you have questions, contact Steve Conway, email@example.com.
+If you have questions, contact Earl Joseph, email@example.com.

 The form should be completed by the candidate project’s principal investigator or other project leader.
 Submissions are evaluated by the HPC User Forum Steering Committee, a volunteer, international group representing HPC user organizations in government, industry and academia. may call on domain experts for further evaluation.